How Do You Know if Your Device is “In-Tolerance”? Why the Location of the Measurement is More Important than You May Realize

 Luckily, you can take your data and put it into our PFA Calculator to calculate your actual risk.
 If you have any questions or would like us to review a calibration certificate, we would be happy to help you as Morehouse is passionate about making good measurements and ensuring your needs are being met.

 To get a copy of our Measurement Risk: Probability of False Accept(PFA) worksheet, email firstname.lastname@example.org

 Morehouse Always is Willing to Help you by:

 - Reviewing Your Calibration Certificates from Other Force Calibration Suppliers

 - We Will Perform a Calibration, Send You The Data, and You Only Pay if We Meet Your Needs!

 - Share Exclusive Excel Templates - We currently are giving out guard banding (PFA Calculator) templates to calculate risk and comply with ANSI Z540.3 Method 5.

-- Customized On-Line Training for Your Company in Regards to Force or Torque Calibration
+- Customized On-Line Training for Your Company in Regard to Force or Torque Calibration

 - Proving Articles on Force, Torque, and Measurement Related Topics to Help you Make Better Measurements

 - Share Time-Saving Tips Using Lean Manufacturing Techniques for the Calibration Lab.